Sub-Saharan Africa Planning and Design Scholarship

 The selection process will involve the following steps:

-- Application starts (February)
+- Application starts (NOV)

 - Students will be provided with an invitation letter and assistance to obtain a Dutch visa.
 Visas are granted by the competent Dutch authorities and TU Delft has no say in the process.
 Students will be expected to travel to the Netherlands in July (exact dates will be announced later).